oceannw/OCWebAction/OCWebAction/OCWebAction/README.md

 }
 ```

+#Configure
-2. Implement the OCWebActionConfigureProtocol or use the OCDefaultWebActionConfigure to configure the HTTP setting and transfer the return data to the OCTransferableProtocol entity class.
+Implement the OCWebActionConfigureProtocol or use the OCDefaultWebActionConfigure to configure the HTTP setting and transfer the return data to the OCTransferableProtocol entity class.
 Default,you just override the OCDefaultWebActionConfigure:
 ```swift
 class YourConfigureClass : OCDefaultWebActionConfigure{